By Dr Sandra Bell, Head of Resilience Consulting - Sungard AS

-This knowledge allows the organization to adapt their plans to the specific circumstances – rather than just simply fold when they face the unexpected.
+This knowledge allows the organisation to adapt their plans to the specific circumstances – rather than just simply fold when they face the unexpected.

 The future of Business Continuity

-As the risk landscape in which organizations operate becomes ever more complex, uncertain organizations will increasingly have to be able to display innovation in the face of adversity.
+As the risk landscape in which organisations operate becomes ever more complex, uncertain organisations will increasingly have to be able to display innovation in the face of adversity.
 However, the innovation process requires people to have the confidence to innovate together with time to think and experiment.
-The Business Continuity process not only provides clarity on the priority organizational processes, a set of exemplar responses for anticipated scenarios, but, through training and exercise programmes, a safe environment to experiment and practice innovation under stress.
+The Business Continuity process not only provides clarity on the priority organisational processes, a set of exemplar responses for anticipated scenarios, but, through training and exercise programmes, a safe environment to experiment and practice innovation under stress.

 Therefore next time someone says you need to update your BIA or attend a table top exercise don't think of it as you wasting your time to help the Business Continuity Manager write a plan and tick a compliance box but an opportunity to find out what the business continuity process can do for you.

 Advances in technology are changing the way certain risks are dealt with.
 The modern threat of ransomware is something businesses will have to actively assess regularly, however the issue of a physical workspace has decreased with the upsurge in remote employees and even completely distributed teams.

 However, the true impact of the digital world is in the greater understanding of resilience.
 There is no longer a place in the business continuity plan to deal with downtime, where an organisation can lose money and customers.
 Instead, resiliency allows you to bounce back from any crisis without total disruption.